eonu/sequentia/README.md

 as well as to be largely compatible with three core Scikit-Learn modules to improve the ease of model development:
 [`preprocessing`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing), [`model_selection`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.model_selection) and [`pipeline`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.pipeline).

-While there are many other important modules, full compatibility with Scikit-Learn is challenging and many of its features are in fact inapplicable to sequential data, therefore we only focus on the relevant core modules.
+While there are many other modules, maintaining full compatibility with Scikit-Learn is challenging and many of its features are inapplicable to sequential data, therefore we only focus on the relevant core modules.

 Despite some deviation from the Scikit-Learn interface in order to accommodate sequences, the following features are currently compatible with Sequentia.